 How To Damp Proof Your Home

 Damp in your home is the last thing you want, it is unsightly, unwelcoming, unhealthy and potentially dangerous to the structure.
+Having damp in your home can lead to serious illness.
+In fact, it can lead to pests within the home, too.
+Of course, companies like those at https://www.pestcontrolexperts.com/exterminator/new-york/ are there to help in this situation, but having a damp home shouldn’t be one you are happy to live in.
 The good news is dampness can be treated, and better yet, can be prevented without the need to call in the professionals.

 Firstly it is important to understand what causes dampness in your home to occur.
 There are a few contributing factors to this.
 Commonly, damp is caused by poor ventilation.
 This is seen when the moisture generated in your home is unable to escape and it builds up and causes condensation.
 Another prime suspect is where the weatherproofing fails you and damp penetrates from the exterior, i.e. through a leaking roof.
 Leaking plumbing can also be guilty of causing damp, there could be a leaky pipe from behind your washing machine or from your central heating systems.
 Leaking plumbing is surprisingly easy to go unnoticed as it could be a slow trickling drip that mounts up over time.
 Finally, one of the less common causes of dampness in the home is from rising damp.
 This is usually found in older homes and is where the damp is rising from the ground below.
 Newer houses are better built to protect against this problem.

 Now that you know the causes of damp it is easy to see how it can be prevented from occurring.
 Here are some ways in which you can prevent dampness in your home.